 Improving survival rates has been at the heart of Rice’s pioneering research.

-Beyond surgery, he has worked toward more precise diagnostics, more targeted radiation and novel immunotherapy drugs.
+Beyond mesothelioma surgery, he has worked toward more precise diagnostics, more targeted radiation and novel immunotherapy drugs.

-He is part of a multinational program that is working to improve the mesothelioma staging system, making therapy more appropriate and customized.
+He is part of a multinational program that is working to improve the staging system for mesothelioma, making therapy more appropriate and customized.

 Rice received his medical degree from the School of Medicine, Trinity College, the University of Dublin.
 He completed an internship at St. James Hospital in Dublin.